Animé &

 If manga is the paper based medium, this is the film-cel based version.
 Essentially "cartoon" in form, it is either an original story or an adaptation of a manga.

-I can get away with a much shorter description as a lot of the notes about manga apply to animé, and anyway this is a large-referencing work based upon the Anime Central channel - if you have UK digital satellite, simply tune in after 9pm every evening!
+I can get away with a much shorter description as a lot of the notes about manga apply to animé, and anyway this is a large-referencing work based upon the Anime Central channel - so it is hoped you will have seen some animé...

 "Japanimation"